Rei-SwitchBot/faq/en-us/Bot.md

 A photo that shows the distance between the Bot and the Hub Mini

-After receiving the feedback ticket, we will solve your problem as soon as possible.
-You can also contact our customer support team by phone, live chat, etc.

 ---
 ### Why SwitchBot app needs the location permission on Android devices?

 Location permission is required for hardware identifier access because of the change of Andriod after Andriod 6.0.
 Thus, the SwitchBot App must get access to location service to work properly.

-If you are using a device with

-Android 12 or later

-, you will only need to turn on the Bluetooth function , and do NOT need to turn on "Location Permission".
+If you are using a device with Android 12 or later, you will only need to turn on the Bluetooth function , and do NOT need to turn on "Location Permission".

 Read also: